EciStg/order-placement/receipt/README.md

 -   [optional] Populate the date when the shipment was sent or omit `when` from the receipt
 -   [optional] Populate the date the shipment is expected to be delivered or omit whenExpected~ from the receipt
 -   [optional] Supply a shipment number
--   [optional] Supply a pacakge number
+-   [optional] Supply a package number

 Let us assume the Buyer has placed an order (two code blocks down).
 When the order has been fulfilled and shipped the Seller will POST a shipping receipt providing tracking information for one shipment